 This is a question I get a lot.
 What are the best supplements for runners?
 Most of us have no idea how, or where, to start with a supplement program.
+I certainly didn’t when I started out.

 The supplement industry is an approximately 4 billion dollar a year industry.
 Yep, that’s billion.
 With a ‘B’.
 And that upward growth continues every year.